We Continue the Change: Ideology and platform

-PP is a centrist party, although it has been also described as a centre-left or a centre-right party.
-Ideologically, it has been described as a liberal, and social-liberal party.
-A pro-European and anti-corruption party, economically, its main goals are to create a favourable economic and administrative environment for the free development of small and medium-sized businesses and to attract strategic high-tech investments and was called third way for Bulgarian standards.
+PP is a centrist party, although it has been also described as centre-left, or as centre-right.
+Ideologically, it has been described as a liberal, social-liberal, pro-European, and anti-corruption party.
+Economically, its main goals are to create a favourable economic and administrative environment for the free development of small and medium-sized businesses and to attract strategic high-tech investments and was called a Third Way for Bulgarian standards.
 On a more political level, they seek to stop corruption and misuse of state funds as well as uphold the rule of law.
 Priority for government formation is the access to quality education and healthcare for all Bulgarian citizens, modern infrastructure.
 They also stress social policy, in particular improving pensions for retired people.

 For the 2021 parliamentary elections, the coalition campaigned on a vague platform to attract voters of different persuasions, with particular emphasis on the corruption of the former government of Boyko Borissov.
 Kiril Petkov and Assen Vassilev, both businessmen, were seen as pro-business and advocated anchoring Bulgaria in the European Union and NATO.

-The party is sometimes identified as having a centre-left and a centre-right wing, led by Vassilev and Petkov respectively.
+The party is sometimes identified as having a centre-left and a centre-right wing, respectively led by Vassilev and Petkov.
 Following Petkov's resignation and the 2025 party congress that reelected Vassilev as the sole party leader, Nikola Minchev stated that he expected the party to shift towards the centre-left.

 National affiliation

 2021–2022 (We Continue the Change)

-In 2021 and 2022 PP ran in a coalition of the same name, “We continue the change”, alongside two smaller “mandate carrier” parties, Volt Bulgaria, and Middle European Class (SEC), which surrendered their party lists up to the coalition to be used at the election.
-Additionally for the November 2021 election, the Political Movement “Social Democrats” was a part of the electoral coalition and the Union of Free Democrats unofficially supported it.
+In 2021 and 2022, PP ran in a coalition of the same name, alongside two smaller "mandate carrier" parties, Volt Bulgaria, and Middle European Class (SEC), which surrendered their party lists up to the coalition to be used at the election.
+Additionally, for the November 2021 election, the Political Movement "Social Democrats" was a part of the electoral coalition and the Union of Free Democrats unofficially supported it.